-Either directly or indirectly, sleep impacts every aspect of our health and, therefore, it only makes sense that we take all the steps necessary for getting a good night’s sleep at every opportunity.
+Either directly or indirectly, sleep impacts every aspect of our health and, therefore, it only makes sense that we take all the steps necessary for getting a good night’s rest at every opportunity.
 Unfortunately, it’s easier said than done because of multiple reasons which range from health complications and poor lifestyle choices to something as obvious as a poor mattress.
-To make sure that you are sleeping right, we present to you five ways that are almost guaranteed to help you sleep better at night.
+To make sure that you are sleeping right, we present to you five ways that are almost guaranteed to help you rest better at night.

 Use Your Blue Light Filter